Roadagain/Reversi/README.md

-# Reversi v1.0
+# Reversi v2.0
 A reversi game for one person's use
-Version 1.0 is latest
+Version 2.0 is latest

 ## Implemented function
 + Selecting color by a program argument
 + Randomized Enemy
 + Automatical mode
++ Selecting output colorization
++ Printing help message